adam-p/yesterday-i-learned/random.md

 1. 刑太歲 = Current zodiac - 3 (???)
 1. 害太歲 = Current zodiac + 1 (???)
 1. The Chinese claim to be able to identify whether someone is potentially a criminal by [looking at their faces](https://www.technologyreview.com/s/602955/neural-network-learns-to-identify-criminals-by-their-faces/), raising concerns for successful, law-abiding citizens that are just ugly.
 1. Ryan Reynolds has a daughter called James.
-[He claims it's not strange: “I mean, I didn’t call her Summer Squash Meadowlark, or something.”](http://www.usmagazine.com/celebrity-news/news/ryan-reynolds-defends-his-baby-daughter-james-unusual-name-w163540)
+[He claims it's not strange: “I mean, I didn't call her Summer Squash Meadowlark, or something.”](http://www.usmagazine.com/celebrity-news/news/ryan-reynolds-defends-his-baby-daughter-james-unusual-name-w163540)
 1. Toronto's police mounted unit [gives out trading cards](https://www.thestar.com/news/gta/2013/10/11/toronto_cops_count_on_trading_cards_to_bond_with_public.html) to those who ask.
 1. The symbol of medicine is the Rod of Asclepius, which has only a single snake around it.
 The [staff of] Caduceus, on the other hand, has two snakes, and is [the staff of the god who escorts you to the afterlife](https://www.reddit.com/r/funny/comments/5rf9e6/this_is_one_cocky_hospital/dd7db6d/), which is obviously inappropriate for the medical profession.
 1. [Traffic cone machines](https://www.clippard.com/cms/tags/traffic-cone-dispenser) put traffic cones down on roads.